-2012 Rush release a concept album titled Clockwork Angels, their 20th studio effort.
+2012 Rush release a concept album titled Clockwork Angels, their 20th (and last) studio effort.
 On the album Neil Peart uses a new method in which producer Nick Raskulinecz "conducts" Peart's drumming during recordings.

 2004 Adrian Belew joins Primus on stage during their set at Bonnaroo 2004 for three songs: Primus' "Those Damned Blue-Collar Tweekers," Belew's own "The Lone Rhinoceros," and King Crimson's "Thela Hun Ginjeet."

 1994 Cab Calloway suffers a stroke that leads to his death a few months later.